flynn/flynn/website/source/docs/using-flynn.html.md

 ## Release existing Docker images

-Releasing pre-built Docker images is possible by passing the image URL and image id to Flynn.
-Because authentication is not supported yet the image needs to be hosted on a public repository, or on your own (private) hosted registry.
+Releasing pre-built Docker images is possible by passing the image URL and image id or tag, and optionally, the username/password for the registry to Flynn.
+Flynn supports both auth basic for self hosted private registries and private repositories on the official Docker Registry.

-First you'll need to create a sample configuration file for your release.
-This file may contain all relevant information such as which command to run, which ports to expose and which environment variables to set.
+First, you'll need to create a configuration file for your release.
+This file may contain all relevant information such as which command to run,  which environment variables to set and which port to route.
+If 'port' is left out; the next available port will be assigned.

-Assuming your container image has already specified the command, the json file for our redis image can look like this.
-(Where 'ports' indicates a tcp route should be setup).
+The process in the container will need to bind to the port that is assigned to it.
+It will be available under the $PORT environment variable.

+Your json file may look like this:

 ```
 {
     "processes": {
+        "env" {"FOO": "bar"},
-        "redis": {
+        "sshd": {
+            "cmd": ["/bin/bash", "-c", "echo starting sshd on port $PORT; /usr/sbin/sshd -D -p $PORT"],
-          "ports": [{"proto": "tcp"}]
+            "ports": [{"proto": "tcp", "port": 22222}]
         }
     }
 }